auth0/Auth0.Android/README.md

 > The default connection used is `Username-Password-Authentication`

 #### Use Code grant with PKCE

-Before you can use `Code Grant`, make sure to go to your application's [dashboard](https://manage.auth0.com/#/applications) and check in the Settings section that the `Token Endpoint Authentication Method` is set to `NONE`.
+> Before you can use `Code Grant` in Android, make sure to go to your [client's section](https://manage.auth0.com/#/applications) in dashboard and check in the Settings that `Client Type` is `Native`.

 ```java
 WebAuthProvider.init(account)